 An AEA is an intelligent agent whose goal is generating economic value for its owner.
 It can represent machines, humans, or data.

-There are five general application areas for AEAs:
+There are at least five general application areas for AEAs:

-- Inhabitants: agents paired with real world hardware devices such as drones, laptops, heat sensors, etc. An example can be found here.
+- Inhabitants: agents paired with real world hardware devices such as drones, laptops, heat sensors, etc. An example is the theremometer agent that can be found here.

 - Pure software: software agents living in the digital space that interact with inhabitant and interface agents and others.

 - Digital data sales agents: pure software agents that attach to data sources and sell it via the open economic framework.
 An example can be found here.